Advanced Tutorial

 The program is clean, self-installable and self-documented.

 conf is a clg key with subparsers.
 This is an argparse concept which basically means a subcommand.
 In our case we have three of them with their documentation.
 If you are wondering why the quotes in the help of the subparsers keys, this is to escape the usual yaml meaning of the colon (:) char on these help strings.
-As we are using a clg key, loadconfig assigns args[0] to the $prog attribute, decoupling the program name from sys.argv[0].
-Next, it loads the configuration in the c variable, and finally c.run() executes the function invoked by the cli arguments. c.run() only makes sense if the config holds a clg key with subparsers.
+As we are using a clg key, loadconfig (through clg) assigns args[0] to the $prog attribute, decoupling the program name from sys.argv[0].
+Once Config(conf, args=args) is called, clg creates a configuration based on the command line arguments and passes it to the function requested.
+After the function finishes, loadconfig return a Config object like {prog: ./netapplet, command0: run}.

-This simple program succinctly highlights very common needs in a program lifecycle (configuration, interface, documentation, deployment) and it can easily be used as a base for more complex ones.
+The netapplet program succinctly highlights very important needs in a program lifecycle (configuration, interface, documentation, deployment) and it can easily be used as a base for more complex ones.